High resolution tomography for galaxy spectroscopic surveys with angular redshift fluctuations: Fisher forecasts

 \subsection{Results for the \lcdm model}

-The results for the \lcdm model are summarized in Fig.~\ref{fig:margerr_desi_euclid_lcdm}, where we show the ratio of the $1\sigma$ marginalised uncertainties when including ARF compared to using only angular galaxy clustering, for a DESI-like and a \Euclid-like surveys.
-Fig.~\ref{fig:ellipses_LCDM_DESI} and Fig.~\ref{fig:ellipses_LCDM_Euclid} show the $1\sigma$ uncertainty ellipses for the \lcdm parameters and three out of the 20 galaxy bias parameters for a DESI-like survey and a \Euclid-like survey respectively.
-Error ellipses for \Dg, \Dz, and \Dgz are given by blue, orange, and green curves, respectively, while marginalised 1$\sigma$ uncertainties for each parameter are quoted, for these three sets of observables, above the panels containing the one dimensional probability density distributions (PDFs).
+The results for the \lcdm model are summarised in Fig.~\ref{fig:margerr_desi_euclid_lcdm}, where we show the ratio of the $1\sigma$ marginalised uncertainties when including ARF compared to using only angular galaxy clustering, for a DESI-like and a \Euclid-like surveys.
+Figures 6 and~\ref{fig:ellipses_LCDM_Euclid} show the $1\sigma$ uncertainty ellipses for the \lcdm parameters and three out of the 20 galaxy bias parameters for a DESI-like survey and an \Euclid-like survey, respectively.
+Error ellipses for \Dg, \Dz, and \Dgz are given by blue, orange, and green curves, respectively, while marginalised 1$\sigma$ uncertainties for each parameter are quoted, for these three sets of observables, above the panels containing the 1D probability density distributions (PDFs).

-For both types of LSS surveys, we can see in Fig.~\ref{fig:margerr_desi_euclid_lcdm} that ARF (\Dz) are significantly more sensitive than angular galaxy clustering (\Dg), reducing by a factor two the marginalised uncertainties of all cosmological parameters but $\sigma_8$, to which both observables are similarly sensitive.
+For both types of LSS surveys, we can see in Fig.~\ref{fig:margerr_desi_euclid_lcdm} that ARF (\Dz) are significantly more sensitive than angular galaxy clustering (\Dg), reducing the marginalised uncertainties of all cosmological parameters by a factor of two, except for $\sigma_8$, to which both observables are similarly sensitive.
 For the combined analysis \Dgz, marginalised uncertainties are reduced by more than $60 \,\%$ for all parameters (including $\sigma_8$), compared to the angular galaxy clustering probe alone \Dg.
-We find that using ARF in combination with angular galaxy clustering provides almost the same improvement on the constraints on cosmological parameter for both surveys, although the improvement is on average slightly better for our \Euclid-like survey.
+We find that using ARF in combination with angular galaxy clustering provides almost the same improvement on the constraints on cosmological parameters for both surveys, although the improvement is on average slightly better for our \Euclid-like survey.

 We see in Figs.~\ref{fig:ellipses_LCDM_DESI} and \ref{fig:ellipses_LCDM_Euclid} that while the degeneracy direction between different cosmological parameter pairs seems very similar for both angular galaxy clustering and ARF, this is again different for $\sigma_8$.
-For \Dz this parameter seems rather independent from other cosmological parameters, while its degeneracy with bias parameters is slightly tilted with respect to that of \Dg.
-As a consequence the joint \Dgz ellipses show little degeneracy with other parameters, including bias.
+For \Dz, this parameter seems rather independent of other cosmological parameters, while its degeneracy with bias parameters is slightly tilted with respect to that of \Dg.
+As a consequence, the joint \Dgz ellipses show little degeneracy with other parameters, including bias.
 We also find that the marginalised constraints from both experiments are very close, although the \Euclid-like experiment provides slightly more sensitive forecasts.